 - When is the routine change going to take place?

 - Are you going to do that gradually or all at once? (for example, keep the evening breastfeeding and wean from the others)

 - What will the new routine look like?
 If you used to breastfeed right before sleeping time, you might want to insert another activity after breastfeeding and before sleeping, such as diaper change or storytime.

-– What can you offer to the child instead of breastfeeding: milk, water, a snack?
+- What can you offer to the child instead of breastfeeding: milk, water, or a snack?
 What kind of cup are you going to use?